almic-stardust/harmonia/README.md

 When you’ll have to upgrade the venv:

 	% ~/.local/pydle-python3.13/bin/python -m pip install --upgrade pip
-	% ~/.local/pydle-python3.13/bin/python -m pip install --upgrade discord.py pydle PyYAML mysqlclient python-dateutil
+	% ~/.local/pydle-python3.13/bin/python -m pip install --upgrade --log ~/pip_log-`date +%Y%m%d` discord.py pydle PyYAML mysqlclient python-dateutil

 When you’ll upgrade your Linux distribution, the Python version will change and you’ll have to recreate the venv.

 #### Database

 Create a base according to your Config.yaml, then create these tables.
-The creation\_date field prevents the SQL requests of some functions from requiring a JSON extraction.
+The creation\_date field of the project\_history table prevents the SQL requests of some functions from requiring a JSON extraction.

 	CREATE TABLE project_history (
 	    creation_date               TIMESTAMP NOT NULL,